zackferrofields/zackferrofields.github.io/index.md

 **Dexda** - an AI solution to automate technology operations at scale, utilising machine learning applications to detect and predict incidents in connected technology.

-The front-end is a React application written in ReasonML and compiled to JavaScript using ReScript (formally known as BuckleScript).
-The application is continuously built, tested & deployed with GitHub pull requests & Travis CI then tagged and deployed to a container registry (AWS/GCP).
+At Dexda, I played a central role in developing the frontend React application written in ReScript.
+I was responsible for the end-to-end process from source code to deployment, working with continuous integration and delivery pipelines using GitHub PRs and Travis CI.

 -	Write & test new source code
 -	Architect & engineer the frontend stack from source code to deployment